davidagross/haggadah/README.md

 ### What is [this](haggadah.md)?

-A secular humanist, social justice, family friendly haggadah.
+A secular-humanist, social-justice, family-friendly haggadah.
 We have the good stories, important quotes, and at least four questions.
-We'll be timing it this year.
+We forgot to time it last year, and probably forget again this year.
 The haggadah from which this is forked helps you get to your meal before the matzah balls get cold.

 ### Who made [this Haggadah](haggadah.md)?

-[Mischa Von Nachtigal](https://twitter.com/mischa) and [Tina Vaughn](https://github.com/tinavn) [(check out her website)](http://www.tinamvaughn.com/) put together a GitHub Haggadah in 2014.
+[Mischa Von Nachtigal](https://twitter.com/mischa) and [Tina Vaughn](https://github.com/tinavn) put together a GitHub Haggadah in 2014.
 But they borrowed heavily from a few sources.

 It was a condensed version from the adaptation "[A Humanist Modern Version Haggadah For Passover](http://www.eszter.com/Haggadah.pdf)" by [Eszter Hargittai](http://www.twitter.com/eszter).
 Her text is great, but they wanted to make it shorter and add in some of their favorite quotes.
 She got her version by adapting Machar's ["A HUMANIST HAGGADAH FOR PASSOVER"](http://www.machar.org/wp-content/uploads/2013/01/Machar-Humanistic-Haggadah.pdf) and ["Passover Haggadah for a Secular-Humanist Seder"](http://www.citycongregation.org/celebrations/sample-services/#passover) City Congregation for Humanistic Judaism, New York City.